Prior to 2013, the Bassano Medical Clinic was in dire need of another physician.

 “I think we should be very happy with our success, recognizing we always have more work to do,” said Christman.

-Sue Harris, a primary care nurse who has practiced 45 years in Bassano, has great pride in her team.
+Sue Harris, a primary care nurse who practised 45 years in Bassano, is proud of her team.

 “I think what’s made our rural team very successful is everyone is truly valued,” said Harris.

 She also loves the small community she calls home that describes as supportive and full of great people.

 “I think that it’s a super town for people to move to,” said Harris.

 Dr. El-Isa loves the decision she made to work at the Bassano Medical Clinic.